strtok/marwood-book/src/ch02-01-cell.md

 [lexer]: https://github.com/strtok/marwood/blob/master/marwood/src/lex.rs
 [sexpr]: https://en.wikipedia.org/wiki/S-expression

-## Cell
+# Cell

-[Cell] is the enum type that represents Scheme sexpr's in Rust.
+[Cell] is the enum type that represents Scheme data and code in Rust.
 It is the main input to Marwood's compiler, macro transformers, and printer, and is the output of Marwood's VM as a result of evaluating scheme.

-Cell is an enum.
-Most of the variants represent `atom` types in Scheme, such as boolean values, numbers, characters, and strings:
+Cell is an enum type in Rust.
+Most of the variants represent `atom` types in Scheme, such as booleans, numbers, characters, and strings:

 ```rust,noplayground
 pub enum Cell {